datahappy1/dummy_file_generator/README.md

 - with the -rc argument to set the desired rowcount of 1000 rows :<br />
 `cd src`<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -rc 1000`<br />

-### Pytest
-Pytest (version 3.9.1) unit, integration and performance testing is also a part of this tool.
-Run `pip install pytest` and then just `cd tests` and run the command `pytest`

-( Alternatively you can run the command `pip install -r requirements.txt` to install Pytest )

 # How to setup a new dummy file generator project